Dark-siren Cosmology with Decihertz Gravitational-wave Detectors

-We use a galaxy's total stellar mass as a proxy for its mass, and other candidate galaxies' masses directly follows the \ac{SMF} in \citet{Kelvin_2014}.
-Assuming that the formation rate of \ac{SBBH}s is uniform for all galaxies, we expect that the more massive the galaxy is, the more likely it is the host galaxy of the \ac{SBBH}.
+We use a galaxy's total stellar mass as a proxy for its mass, and assume other candidate galaxies' masses directly follow the \ac{SMF} in \citet{Kelvin_2014}.
+Assuming that the formation rate of \ac{SBBH}s is uniform for all galaxies, we expect that the more massive the galaxy is, the more likely it is the host galaxy of the \ac{SBBH} \citep{LIGOScientific:2018gmd}.
 Thus, in order to highlight the contribution of the host galaxy, we regard the mass distribution of the host galaxy as the distribution of $\rho{M}$, where $\rho$ is the number density of galaxy and ${M}$ is the galaxy mass.
 The values of $\rho$ and ${M}$ are obtained from the \ac{SMF}.
 Following this ``mass-weighted'' \ac{SMF} distribution, we generate a statistically larger mass for the host galaxy than the candidate galaxies' masses generated from the \ac{SMF}.
 Note that this treatment is crude but reasonable.
 At this point, we have generated the masses of all the galaxies, and this is different from \citet{Zhu:2021aat}, and \citet{Chen:2017gfm}.

 In addition to generating host galaxy populations according to the above method, another realistic simulated galaxy catalog will also be considered in Sec.~\ref{secadd}.
 We will present more results in later sections.